reframe-hpc/reframe/docs/regression_test_api.rst

   Similarly to a variable with a value already assigned to it, the value of a required variable may be set either directly in the class body, on the :func:`__init__` method, or in any other hook before it is referenced.
   Otherwise an error will be raised indicating that a required variable has not been set.
   Conversely, a variable with a default value already assigned to it can be made required by assigning it the ``required`` keyword.
+  However, this ``required`` keyword is only available in the class body.

   .. code:: python